VACULOGIC QS-7 ONLINE

 Your Imagination is the key, and QuickSilver makes it easy to express.
 There are many ways to get imagination into the form of a functional profile.
 One of the easiest is to use a sheet of graph paper as a visual aide, similar to the” Execute Run” screen.
 Think of the vertical as a pressure level, and the horizontal as the time clock.
 You can draw a simple series of lines between points, then translate those into the pressure and time entries of the profile.

-In this graph, each square vertically represents a 1” pressure.
+In the graph above, each square vertically represents a 1” pressure.
 Each square horizontally represents a 1-second time space.
-The graph line starts at 0 and moves to the first dot- the Event 1 HP (Hold Pressure) point, at 3".
+The graph line starts at 0 and moves to the first dot- the Event 1 HP (hold Pressure) point, at 3".

 The line is then level for 1 space to the second dot, indicating a 1-second Event 1 HT (Hold Time).